 You can either approve of the settlement amount or dispute it if you suspect that they underestimated the damage.
 If you feel you’re being lowballed by your insurer, having a separate damage estimate from a licensed contractor will improve your chances of increasing your claim payout.

-Insurance checks for losses involving your personal belongings and additional living expenses are typically made out to you, but claim payouts involving your home work a little differently, as we’ll discuss more below.
+Insurance checks for losses involving your personal belongings and additional living expenses are typically made out to you, but claim payouts involving your home work a little differently.

-It’s possible that your mortgage lender or repairs company, not you, will be the recipient of your home insurance claim money.
+In many cases, your mortgage lender or repairs company will be the recipient of your home insurance claim money — not you.
 This will depend on the insurance requirements in your mortgage contract and the details of your policy regarding how claims are paid out.

 Many lenders will actually require that they be named as a loss payee on the insurance policy.
 If that’s the case, your lender will generally place any claim money into an escrow account and pay the contractor as repairs are completed.